jordinl-zz/jasmine-integration/readme.md

 jasmine-integration
 ===================

 Integration tests with jasmine.
-Visit [node-todo](https://github.com/jordinl/node-todo) for an example
+Visit [node-todo](https://github.com/jordinl/node-todo) for an example.
+Benefits of using this tool in a browser:

+- Ability to run tests in isolation.
+- Set breakpoints.
+- Faster performance than phantomjs.

 ## Usage